 Food and drink

-🍹 Recently voted by Condé Nast Traveler as one of the World’s Best Rooftop Bars, Baba Nest is a stylish and luxurious bar, floating in the centre of a mountaintop infinity pool with some seriously stunning views.
-Definitely not one to miss for rooftop fans.
+🍹 Recently voted one of the World’s Best Rooftop Bars by Condé Nast TravelerBaba Nest is a stylish and luxurious bar floating in the centre of a mountaintop infinity pool with some seriously stunning views.

-🍹 Phuket Walking Street or Sunday Lardyai (Big Market) takes place in Phuket’s Old Town.
-Performers, artists and stalls selling antiques, toys and food line Thalang Road every Sunday evening.
+🍹 Phuket Walking Street, or Sunday Lardyai (Big Market), takes place in Phuket’s Old Town.
+Performers, artists, and stalls selling antiques, toys, and food line Thalang Road every Sunday evening.

 🍹 If you’re looking for a romantic spot, On the Rock is the place to go.
-This restaurant is nestled away on some rocks overlooking Karon Beach and is the perfect place for a golden hour cocktail with that special someone.
+This restaurant is nestled on some rocks overlooking Karon Beach and is the perfect place for a golden hour cocktail with that special someone.

 Family fun